bleaktwig/yuadrem-wiki/docs/religion/mevic_gods/matevos.md

 # Matevos
 Matevos is the goddess of Green, Lightness, Joy, and the Domestication of animals.

 Water is her incarnation, and she is often associated to the essential needs of a person.
 She often manifests to mortals in the shape of a grey-breasted parakeet, screaming in accusation of those who would deny others their means to survive.
-She sometimes takes the form of a [hume](../../kins/hume.md), appearing as a two-horned gat with light clothes, wielding a green bident with expertise.
+She sometimes takes the form of a [hume](../../kins/hume.md), appearing as a two-horned gat with light clothes, wielding a green bident with nimble expertise.

-![Fundamental signature of lightness](img/fundamental_signature.lightness.png) _Fundamental signature of lightness, and symbol of Matevos._
+![Fundamental signature of lightness](img/fundamental_signature.lightness.png)

+_Fundamental signature of lightness._

+_Glyph of Matevos._